 The chart above shows that if a stock moves very little over a given period, the date range on the chart seems very small.
 This chart of the German DAX shows that between 2019 and 2020, the major German index moved very little and, consequently, was of little interest to traders.

 Renko charts can be used to identify potential buy and sell signals.
-The most common way to generate trading signals on Renko charts is by looking for clusters of bricks that form at support and resistance levels.
-When a buy signal is generated, waiting for the price to break above the resistance level before taking the trade is important.
+The most common way to generate trading signals on Renko charts is to look for clusters of bricks that form at support and resistance levels.
+When a buy signal is generated, it is important to wait for the price to break above the resistance level before taking the trade.

 Conversely, when a sell signal is generated, waiting for the price to break below the support level before taking the trade is advisable.